GianpaoloPascasi/viceversa-tech-test/README.md

 - Data can be managed used the powerful TypeORM/SQL apis.
 - SQLite gives us the SQL strenght without need to setup a database, so for development purposes saves a little time.

-# Use the app
+# Setup the service
 - First method: (only if you have node >= 18LTS) cd in the project root and first run `npm install` then `npm start`.
-(PS there is a env variable for the JWT which by default is hardcoded as "test" so you don't need to add anything to your env)
+(PS there is a env variable for the JWT secret which by default is hardcoded as "test" so you don't need to add anything to your env)
 - Second method: using docker-compose, run `docker-compose up` in the project root.
-The server can be reached at localhost:3000
+The server can be reached at localhost:3000.

-## How the app works
+## Consuming the service
-- first of all you need to setup an account using the /api/user/signup POST request (check the payload on the Postman collection)
+- First of all you need to create an account using the /api/user/signup POST request (check the payload on the Postman collection)
 - then you need to login at POST /api/user/login
 - feel free to hit the /api/message/add-messages POST or /api/message/messages GET (using the jwt as Bearer token)